Dopamine Transporter Imaging with Single -Photon Emission Computed Tomography

 Clinical Input Received through Physician Specialty Societies and Academic Medical Centers

 While the various physician specialty societies and academic medical centers may collaborate with and make recommendations during this process through the provision of appropriate reviewers, input received does not represent an endorsement or position statement by the physician specialty societies or academic medical centers, unless otherwise noted.

-For discriminating between DLB and Alzheimer’s disease, the sensitivity and specificity of DAT-SPECT is somewhat lower than for PS, although the comparison standard used in the available studies may be flawed.
+For discriminating between DLB and AD, the sensitivity and specificity of DAT-SPECT is somewhat lower than for PS, although the comparison standard used in the available studies may be flawed.
 One retrospective community-based study suggests that DAT-SPECT may influence the clinical diagnosis and management of a large proportion of patients with possible DLB.

 Overall, the evidence available at this time is insufficient to determine with certainty the effect of this technology on health outcomes.
 Therefore, DAT-SPECT is considered investigational.

 Practice Guidelines and Position Statements

 The American College of Radiology (ACR) published appropriateness criteria for dementia and movement disorders in 2010.
 (22) ACR did not give an appropriateness rating for functional imaging of the dopamine transporter (DAT) using SPECT.
 However, the summary of literature review states that functional imaging of the dopamine transporter using SPECT can help to distinguish DLB from AD.

 The 2006 practice parameters (reaffirmed in July 2013) from the American Academy of Neurology state that β-CIT and IBZM SPECT are possibly useful in distinguishing PD from essential tremor (5 Class III studies).
 (23) There was insufficient evidence to determine if these modalities are useful in distinguishing PD from other forms of parkinsonism.